UniStuttgart-VISUS/implicit-topology/Readme.md

 ### Windows
 1. Clone the MegaMol repository
 2. Use the cmake GUI to configure MegaMol
+    1. Make sure to enable the *flowvis* plugin by checking `BUILD_FLOWVIS_PLUGIN`
-    1. The configuration creates a `sln` file inside the build folder
+    2. The configuration creates an `sln` file inside the build folder
 3. Open the `sln` file with *Visual Studio*
 4. Use the `ALL_BUILD` target to build MegaMol
 5. Use the `INSTALL` target to create your MegaMol installation